 Consider using glasses that diminish screen glare and intensity.
 Such glasses are often found at a general eye care vendor.
 There’s a simple treatment for dry eye at the office: increased blinking.
 It may feel unnatural at first, but it’s a key, natural, way to help moisten eyes after staring at a screen for too long.
 Blink fully.
 Squeeze the eyes tight for 10 seconds.
 This will help release the natural oils in the glands that help to stabilize the tear layer.
 Use artificial tears to lubricate and protect the surface of the eye.
 Look for natural tears and avoid products for redness relief.

 Maintaining healthy eyes shouldn’t be a chore or a major source of stress, especially when outside having fun.
 Wear sunglasses whenever outdoors in the daytime.
 Sunglasses should block 100 % of UV rays and about 85% of visible light.

 Protection is the key to keeping outdoor (or even indoor) recreation as entertaining as it should be.
 Many sports and outdoor activities require protective eyewear already.
 Use them when outside for extended periods of time.

 There are many different tints that may enhance sports such as golf, hiking, and biking.
-Wrap wrap around styles protect the eyes by preventing glare coming in from the sides.
+Wrap-around styles protect the eyes by preventing glare from coming in from the sides.
 People who drive often should also consider polarized sunglasses lenses to reduce driving glare.

-For heavy-duty team sports, protective glasses – like any protective gear – is an absolute must.
-Protective eyewear is mandatory for contact sports such as lacrosse, racquetball, ice hockey, and are still a smart idea for lower-impact activities.
-Impact to they eye can lead to sight threatening injuries.
+For heavy-duty team sports, protective glasses – like any protective gear – are an absolute must.
+Protective eyewear is mandatory for contact sports such as lacrosse, racquetball, ice hockey, and is still a smart idea for lower-impact activities.
+Impact on the eye can lead to sight-threatening injuries.
 Wearing the proper glasses for your activity can enhance your vision while protecting your sight.